x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment-prerequisites.md

 - **Autodiscover DNS records**: Configure the Autodiscover record for your existing SMTP domains in your public DNS to point to your on-premises Exchange servers (an Exchange 2010/2013 Client Access server or an Exchange 2016/2019 Mailbox Server).

-- **Office 365 organization in the Exchange admin center (EAC)**: The Office 365 organization node is available in your on-premises EAC, but you need to use your Office 365 admin credentials to connect the EAC to your Office 365 organization before you can use the Hybrid Configuration wizard.
+- **Microsoft 365 or Office 365 organization in the Exchange admin center (EAC)**: The Microsoft 365 or Office 365 organization node is available in your on-premises EAC, but you need to use your Office 365 admin credentials to connect the EAC to your Microsoft 365 or Office 365 organization before you can use the Hybrid Configuration wizard.
 This also allows you to manage both the on-premises and Exchange Online organizations from a single management console.

   Learn more at [Hybrid management in Exchange hybrid deployments](hybrid-management.md).